MazeMap/Leaflet.TileLayer.PouchDBCached/README.md

 # Underlying cache structure

-This plugin uses an instance of PouchDB, named `offline-tiles`.
+This plugin uses an instance of PouchDB, named `offline-tiles` by default.
 PouchDB is a key-value store, so the key is the URL of a tile, and the value is a plain object containing a timestamp and the base64-encoded image.

 # License and stuff